thelinmichael/thelinmichael.github.io/_posts/2017-02-13-winetasting.md

 #### Things to do differently next time

-* **Different reference integredients.** Not sure which ingredient was the most useful to be honest - they were all really strong compared to the aroma coming from the wine and there was no immediate hit.
+* **Different reference integredients.** Not sure which ingredient was the most useful - they were all really strong compared to the aroma coming from the wine and there was no immediate hit.
 The Cabernet Sauvignon was easily identifiable by just sharing that it's supposed to smell like oak.

-* **Avoiding blends**.
-I think you can have a lot of fun doing this with your date.
-However, having 3-4 people join the tasting opens up to a lot more wines to chose from.
-(It'd enable you to buy 750 ml bottles, of which there are a _lot more of_.
-Or just drink a lot more per person!)
-This way it'd be easier to stear clear of wines made out of multiple grapes.

 I can really recommend the [Wine Basics](http://winefolly.com/wine-basics-beginners-guide/) at Winefolly for other beginners.
 I'm a sucker for good infographics, and they've got a lot of them.